atapas/i18n-js-npm/README.md

 All the browsers come with the in-built support of languages which can be used to identify the local language to support for the application.

 # How String Externalization help in Internationalization (i18n) of the Web Applications?
-A Web Application may have the need of supporting multiple langiages based on the targeted users.
+A Web Application may have the need of supporting multiple languages based on the targeted users.
 If the Application Strings are Externalized outside of the source files, it is easy and flexible to support i18n.

-Lets consider, all the application strings are in a file called `en.json` and this file can loaded into the application to retrieve the strings from when the app is running in English Language.
+Lets consider, all the application strings are in a file called `en.json` and this file can be loaded into the application to retrieve the strings when the app is running in English Language.

 ```js
 {